 Can I Get a Bridging Loan?

-Every lenders offer will be different when it comes to bridging finance, however there is a list of required information that generally satisfies the majority of bridging lenders in regards to the data they need to offer terms or issue an Agreement in Principle (AIP).
+Every lender’s offer will be different when it comes to offering a bridging loan, however there is a list of required information that generally satisfies most bridging lenders in regard to the data they need to offer terms or issue an Agreement in Principle (AIP).
 This is as follows: